 The Hardware Abstraction Layer

-The low-level hardware interface defines a set of capabilities and services that a hardware accelerator needs to interface with the broad set of languages in support of consumer to Deep/Machine Learning and HPC class solutions.
+The low-level hardware interface defines a set of capabilities and services that allow a language runtime to utilize a hardware accelerator.

 Optimized Middleware & Frameworks